Are you constantly frustrated about work?

 Are you increasingly isolating yourself, yelling at your television and binging on Kentucky Fried Chicken?

-Have you been inexplicably subjecting others to emotional abuse either verbally and/or on Twitter?
+Have you been inexplicably subjecting others to physical abuse by shoving them out of the way?

 Have you surrounded yourself with sycophants who support your idiotic ramblings, enable your bad behavior and lie to the American people for you?